Working in Latvia

 - Latvijas Avize – in Latvian.

 - The State Employment Agency (NVA) provides support to the unemployed and jobseekers.
 Vacancies are available on the NVA database (in Latvian).
-Also has a facility to upload your CV.
+There is also a facility to upload your CV.

 Getting work experience